krlawrence/graph/make-route-graph/mrg/README.md

 ---------------------
   check          Check the graph for possible errors in the airport definitions.
-                 If -all is also used the routes (edges) as well as the airports (nodes) will be checked and a test for duplicate (invalid) airport nodes will also be run.
+                 If -all is also used the routes (edges) as well as the airports (vertices) will be checked and a test for duplicate (invalid) airport vertices will also be run.
 It is recommended that a full check is always run before a graph is generated, especially if any data has been modified.